-These vehicles usually are moved far from the flooded area to further hide their history, so a vehicle damaged in Louisiana by Hurricane Katrina, or in New York City by Superstorm Sandy, could wind up in North Dakota or New Hampshire.
+These vehicles usually are moved far from the flooded area to further hide their history, so a vehicle damaged in Louisiana or even New York City by Hurricane Ida, or in New York City could wind up in North Dakota or New Hampshire.

 You can look up a vehicle’s title history, including salvage history, for free, via the seven-digit vehicle identification number, or VIN.

 Check the National Insurance Crime Bureau VINCheck or the National Motor Vehicle Title Information System, a joint effort of the US Dept of Justice and the American Association of Motor Vehicle Manufacturers.